 - BA (Hons) in Marketing Practice

 The placement takes place between the second and third year of the course and must be for a minimum of 8 months of 33 weeks.
 For those of you thinking about studying either the BSc (Hons) in Computing or the BSc (Hons) in Technology Management within our School of Computing, you will undertake a compulsory 30 credit work placement in the second semester of your third year.

 The NCI Careers Team are experts in helping students find suitable work experience opportunities.
 Take a look at our Graduate Destinations Reports to see what companies previous graduates obtained employment with from each of our courses.

 Q12.
 What else do I need to know about NCI?

 We’ll let some of our students do the talking on this one...

-If you’re questions haven’t been answered here, leave a comment below, message us on social media or you can email our School Liaison Officer to organise a chat.
+If your questions haven’t been answered here, leave a comment below, message us on social media or you can email our School Liaison Officer to organise a one-on-one chat.